neherlab/nextalign/README.md

 </h1>

 > <h4 align="center">
-> Viral genome sequence alignment
+> Viral genome reference alignment
 > </h4>

 > ⚠️ IMPORTANT: Nextalign is a new project and is under heavy development.
 There might be serious bugs.
 Please report all errors and inconsistencies using [Github Issues](https://github.com/neherlab/nextalign/issues/new).